1940 Facts, Fun Trivia and History

 Ingrid Bergman, Lilian Bond, Claudette Colbert, Olivia de Havilland, Betty Grable, Rita Hayworth, Katharine Hepburn, Hedy Lamarr, Vivien Leigh, Myrna Loy, Brenda Marshall, Ginger Rogers, Barbara Stanwyck, Gene Tierney, Lana Turner

 The 12th Academy Awards occurred on February 29, 1940, at the Coconut Grove at The Ambassador Hotel in Los Angeles.
 The ceremony had Bob Hope as the host, marking his first time hosting the Oscars.
 Gone with the Wind was the evening’s star, clinching an impressive eight awards, including Best Picture, Best Director for Victor Fleming, and Best Actress for Vivien Leigh.
 Hattie McDaniel made history by becoming the first African American to win an Oscar, claiming the Best Supporting Actress award for her role as Mammy in Gone with the Wind.
 The evening was also remarkable for The Wizard of Oz, which won two Oscars, including Best Original Song for Over the Rainbow.
 The eligibility year was from January 1, 1939, to December 31, 1939.

 Firsts, Inventions, and Wonders

 The Three Stooges short comedy film You Nazty Spy! was released.
 It was the first Hollywood parody of Adolf Hitler and the Nazis.

-Robin the Boy Wonder, made his debut in Detective Comics #38.
+Robin, the Boy Wonder, debuted in Detective Comics #38.
 (April cover date)

 The Superman radio show debuted.